Baeri3000/cas-brick-breaker-vue/README.md

 # CAS Brick Breaker @HSLU

-This is a brick breaker game developed wit vue 3 and the help of OpenAI Codex.
+This is a brick breaker game developed wit vue 3 and VitePWA.
+The Game is deployed with Firebase to: https://cas-brick-breaker-vue.web.app/

 CAS Modern Software Engineering & Development